19604 John Street is for Sale

 The Kitchen

-With my apologies to panoramic photography but this image is looking from the slidding doors (in the kitchen) facing north, to give you a perspective of all that is there in the next several pictures.
-Yes, it is distorted.
+This image is looking from the sliding doors (in the kitchen) facing north, to give you a perspective of the entirety of the kitchen.

 There it is, in all its glory.
-The doors have shelves, then there are shelves (which you can see here), but behind what you can see is a more nonrmal kitchen shelf.
-When purchased, I under estimated how great this was.
+The doors have shelves, then there are shelves (which you can see here), and behind those are more normal kitchen shelves.
+When purchased, I underestimated how great this was.

 The heart of the kitchen.

 Looking from the edge of the counter to the right (west).
-There is a door to the kitchen, we didn’t use it at all but with a new step up outside, it would be convenient for groceries.
+There is a door from the kitchen to outside, we didn’t use it but with a new step outside, it would be convenient for groceries.

 Back to where we began in the kitchen but the view from the fridge.